Michaelangel007/blog/README.md

 I'm not exactly sure if that the kind of world I want to live in -- where a single company (*) has this much information over an individual.

-(*)  I'm not saying Apple is any better -- but so far they haven't played their hand like Google has.
+(*)  I'm NOT saying Apple is any better -- but so far they haven't played their hand like Google has.

-Are there any laws to guarantee Google doesn't abuse this consolidation of power?
+Are there any laws to guarantee Google doesn't abuse this consolidation of information (power) ?

 What does this have to do with Microsoft?

 Microsoft seems to be completely clueless about winning the battle and losing the entire war -- except they are losing the battle too!
-They blew how many billions on Nokia again?
+They blew how many BILLIONS on buying Nokia again?
 7.2 Billion plus ANOTHER ~billion !
+And what do they have to show for it?
+Nothing!

 https://www.theverge.com/2016/5/25/11766540/microsoft-nokia-acquisition-costs